likarajo/car_analysis/README.md

-# car_analysis
+# Car Analysis
-Classify cars as automatic or manual | Predict milage of cars
+1. Classify cars as automatic or manual
+2. Predict milage of cars